pmean/build-website/text/06/ConstructValidity.md

 ability of CHSA to distinguish levels of disease severity, defined by symptom activity.*

-**Reliability and validity of the Women\'s Health Initiative Insomnia Rating Scale.** D. W. Levine, D. F. Kripke, R. M. Kaplan, M. A. Lewis,
+**Reliability and validity of the Women's Health Initiative Insomnia Rating Scale.** D. W. Levine, D. F. Kripke, R. M. Kaplan, M. A. Lewis,
 M. J. Naughton, D. J. Bowen, S. A. Shumaker.
 Psychol Assess 2003: 15(2);
 137-48.
 [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=12847774&dopt=Abstract)
-*Reliability and construct validity of the 5-item Women\'s Health Initiative Insomnia Rating Scale (WHIIRS) were evaluated in 2 studies.
+*Reliability and construct validity of the 5-item Women's Health Initiative Insomnia Rating Scale (WHIIRS) were evaluated in 2 studies.
 In Study 1, using a sample of 66,269 postmenopausal women, validity of the WHIIRS was assessed by examining its relationship to other measures